A guide to new mainstream free school revenue funding: 2024 to 2025

 The pupil premium provides schools with extra funding to improve education outcomes for disadvantaged pupils.
 It is not a personal budget for pupils and carries no individual entitlements.

-In 2023 to 2024 schools receive the following funding for each pupil registered as eligible for free school meals at any point in the last 6 years:
+In 2024 to 2025 schools will receive the funding for each pupil registered as eligible for free school meals at any point in the last 6 years.

-Schools also receive £2,530 for each pupil who has left local authority care through:
+Schools will also receive funding for each pupil who has left local authority care through:

 ESFA makes pupil premium payments in quarterly instalments.
 We calculate a school’s pupil premium allocation from the information it submits in the October school census.
-We apply allocations from the start of the next financial year (April), paid in arrears so you’ll receive the first payment in June.
+We apply allocations from the start of the next financial year (April), paid in arrears so first payments are made in June.

-Local authorities receive £2,530 for each looked-after child in their care.
+Local authorities will also receive funding for each looked-after child in their care.
 They should spend this on their personal education plan in consultation with the child’s school.
+They can pass all the funding on to schools or retain some to fund activities that will benefit a group, or all, of the local authority’s looked-after children.

 Teachers’ pay and pension employer contribution funding